emtee40/FMHY-wiki/Stream-Site-Grading.md

 Community Favorites: 🌟

 ***
+## Vidjoy
+### Score: 13/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its (non-embed, first player) sources if they fail. ✔️
+1. Site does have episode auto-next across all servers (non-embed, first player). ✔️
+1. Sites UI is fine but has room for improvement. 🟡
+1. Site has continue watching, but you can't sync them across devices. 🟡
+1. Site has decent sorting but is otherwise lacking in terms of content discoverability. 🟡
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site works well, but doesn't look too great on mobile. 🟡
+1. Site does have a custom player (first player). ✔️
+1. Site does not have watch parties. ❌

+***
 ## 456movie
 ### Score: 13/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️